0m4r/MMM-covid19/README.md

 # MMM-covid19
-MAgic Mirror Module to display stats on Covid19
+Magic Mirror Module to display stats on Covid19.
+Data is provided by _https://covid19api.com/_

 ## configuration
 ```js